 Why is my Strawberry Sundae hydrangea not turning pink?

-The change of color from creamy to pink is triggered by cooler weather in the late summer.
+The change of color from creamy to pink is triggered by cooler weather in late summer.
 It is likely that the nighttime temperatures in your location are still quite warm.
-Once the nights become cooler, you should be seeing the color change.
+Once nights become cooler, you should see the color change.

 -